 The plethora of pockets and straps are tailored to exactly the demands of day hiking.
 There is a pocket for everything.
 For those of you that like everything in its pocket, this is great.
-Even the main compartment is divided in two, with a permanent panel separating the lower 1/4 of the pack.
+Even the main compartment is divided in two, with a permanent panel separating the lower one-fourth of the pack (although this can be unhooked from the back panel to allow for big items in the main compartment).
 This lower compartment is nice for stowing wet rain gear or the trunks or swimsuit you carry for that alpine lake dip.
 The side water bottle compartments hold the largest of hiking water bottles.

 Between the solid initial construction and Osprey's warranty and repair policy, the Stratos 34 will last you as long as you want it to.
 We experienced no sense of premature degradation with this backpack.
-We had no issues at all in our relatively short test period.
 While we try to put a pack through the ringer in our multi-month test period, a bag like this really won't show any wear for years of normal use.

 Each component of the Stratos 34 is designed to last, but it must be noted that there are many things that could fail.
 The buckles, straps, frame components, zippers, and fabrics are robust, but still prone to failure.
 More layers and doodads leave more room for failure.
 Simpler packs, all else equal, might experience fewer durability issues.
 Compared to top-loaders, panel-loaders tend to fair more poorly in dusty and sandy environments where sand can clog up zippers.
 However, the big toothed zippers and solid warranty on this pack make this a minor concern.

 In our hose testing, the included rain cover shed rain exactly as designed.
 We didn't like it as much as rain covers that attach to the hip belt as well as the back of the pack.
 Without the rain cover, the Stratos still didn't let in much water due to the large flaps over the zippers.